 To prove this statement, reverse the direction of one path, so that the two paths form a closed contour.
 This closed contour is used as a path of integration.
 We need to prove that the J integral vanishes if the closed contour encloses no singularity.
-The proof invokes the divergence theorem, as follows.
-The first part of the J integral is
+The proof invokes the divergence theorem, as well as the field theory of elasticity.
+We show that the second part of the J integral equals the first part: